CouncilofLorien/counciloflorien.github.io/index.md

 ### COUNCIL OF LÓRIEN

-The Council of Lórien was the sanctioning body of official _MECCG_ tournament play in the United States and Canada.
+The Council of Lórien was the sanctioning body of official _MECCG_ tournament play in the United States and Canada under Iron Crown Enterprises up until 22 September 1999.

+This website is an archive of the Eldar Days of _MECCG_.

 ## USING THIS WEBSITE